Sara-Ahmed/SiT/README.md

 This repository contains the official PyTorch self-supervised pretraining, finetuning, and evaluation codes for SiT (Self-supervised image Transformer).

-The training strategy is adopted from [Deit](https://github.com/facebookresearch/deit)
+The finetuning strategy is adopted from [Deit](https://github.com/facebookresearch/deit)

 # Usage
 - Create an environment